Treeki/LayoutStudio/README.markdown

 ### Planned Features ###
 - BRLAN reading/writing
 - Graphical interface for editing layouts and animations
-- Rendering of layouts using OpenGL and Dolphin's GX emulation
+- Rendering of layouts using OpenGL
 - BRFNT support